aappuupatell/Microsoft-Sentinel/README.md

 # Microsoft-Sentinel
-Some tips and examples for using Microsoft Sentinel.
+Some tips and examples for using Microsoft Sentinel